Ay-De/Surface_Duo_2_GCam/README.md

 If you find better settings for the Surface Duo 2 GCam, please let me know and I will make an update here (just make a pull request).

-Additional Note Regarding GCam 8.6 or 8.7:
+Additional Note regarding GCam 8.6 or 8.7:

-While there are some GCam Ports of the current Google Camera version 8.7, these are still early builds.
-They all have the problem, that they don't save an image if you take Night Sight or HDR+Enhanced images.
-The setting, which will fix this bug (Skip Metadata Check) isn't currently available on these early builds.
+While there are some GCam Ports of the current Google Camera version 8.7 (and the slightly older 8.6), these are still early builds.
+They all have the problem that they don't save an image if you take Night Sight or HDR+Enhanced images.
+The setting which will fix this bug (Skip Metadata Check) isn't currently available on these early builds.